-6.1 Gambia College Vision, Mission and Values Statement shall underpin the execution of this policy.
-Gambia Colleges current Mission Statement is, to provide quality teaching, carry out research and offer professional services to meet the changing needs of society by utilizing world-wide and internally generated human resources, information and technology to enhance the Gambia Colleges leading position in The Gambia and beyond.
+Gambia College Vision, Mission and Values Statement shall underpin the execution of this policy.
+Gambia College’s current Mission Statement is, to provide quality teaching, carry out research and offer professional services to meet the changing needs of society by utilizing world-wide and internally generated human resources, information and technology to enhance the Gambia College leading position in The Gambia and beyond.

-Gambia Colleges Vision is, to be a centre of academic excellence, providing world-class teaching, research and service relevant to sustainable development needs of a society.
+Gambia College’s Vision is, to be a centre of academic excellence, providing world-class teaching, research and service relevant to sustainable development needs of a society.

 NB: The mission and vision statement is currently under review for 2007/2017 strategic plan

-In pursuing Gambia College Mission, the Gambia College shall be mindful of maintaining and reinforcing its core values of:
+In pursuing its mission the Gambia College shall be mindful of maintaining and reinforcing its core values of:

 a global outlook and outreach